vega/altair/doc/user_guide/interactions.rst

 Bindings and input elements can also be used to filter data allowing the user to see just the selected points as in the example below.
-In this example, we also add an empty selection to illustrate how you can go back to showing all points after a selection has been made in a radio button or drop-down (since these can't be deselected).
+In this example, we also add an empty selection to illustrate how to revert to showing all points after a selection has been made in a radio button or drop-down (which cannot be deselected).

 .. altair-plot::